Peter B. Collins

-Peter B. Collins (born 1953) is an American talk radio host, voiceover talent, entrepreneur, and media consultant based near San Francisco, California, United States.
+Peter B. Collins (born 1953) is an American talk radio host and media consultant based near San Francisco, California.

-He has been a talk show host for several radio stations, and known for being a liberal in a genre dominated by conservatives.
-He also hosted a program on food and wine.
-From 2005 to 2009, he hosted The Peter B. Collins Show, a syndicated, progressive, radio talk show based at KRXA in Monterey, California.
-From 2009 to 2020, he hosted his show on the internet, via listener-supported podcasts.
-Occasionally, Collins substitute-hosted on KGO-AM in San Francisco.
-He retired at the end of 2020.
+Collins was a talk show host for several radio stations, known for his liberal perspectives.
+From 2005 to 2009, he hosted The Peter B. Collins Show, a syndicated radio talk show based at KRXA in Monterey, California.
+Collins retired at the end of 2020.

 Early life and education

 Collins grew up in Cincinnati, Ohio, where he attended St. Xavier High School.
-He went to college at Northwestern University in Chicago, where he broke into in radio broadcasting.
-He moved to the Bay Area in 1976.
+He attended Northwestern University in Chicago, where he began his career in radio broadcasting.
+He moved to the San Francisco Bay Area in 1976.